SteelCompendium/data-gen/Bestiary/markdown-dse/Siege Hawk.md

 intuition: 0
 traits:
 - name: Mounted Platform
-  effect: Any creature riding the hawk can make a free strike during or after the
+  effect: Any creature riding the hawk can make a [[Free Strike|free strike]] during or after the
     hawk’s movement.
 abilities:
 - name: Talons